-- Structural measures reduce risk, they are mostly effective but often present management problems (maintenance costs).
-They impact on water bodies status and threaten the achievement of environmental objectives according to WFD. - Non structural measures reduce vulnerability.
+Structural measures reduce risk, they are mostly effective but typically present management problems (maintenance costs).
+They can impact on water bodies status and threaten the achievement of environmental objectives according to WFD.

+- Non structural measures reduce vulnerability.
 They can be permanent and reliable but socially costly (e.g. delocalization) or temporary and less costly but also less reliable (e.g. early or alert warning systems). - Structural and non-structural measures are erroneously considered as alternative to each other.
+They should be complimentary and combine to form a portfolio of appropriate measures.